zhangchl007/acme-fitness-store/README.md

 az ad sp create --id ${APPLICATION_ID}
 ```

-More detailed instructions on Application Registrations can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+More detailed instructions on Application Registrations can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

-### Prepare your environment for deployments
+### Prepare your environment for SSO Deployments

 Set the environment using the provided script and verify the environment variables are set: